birdland/dlkit-doc/source/tutorial.rst

     print ("  (this description was written using the " + lm.description.language_type.display_label.text + " language)\n")

-for the remainder of this tutorial we will use the properties shortcuts wherever available.
+for the remainder of this tutorial we will use the property attributes wherever available.

 Looking up Objective Banks